cloudposse/atmos/website/docs/cli/commands/terraform/terraform-shell.md

 - Processes the stack config files, generates the required variables for the Atmos component in the stack, and writes them to a file in the component's folder

-- Generates a backend config file for the Atmos component in the stack and writes it to a file in the component's folder
+- Generates a backend config file for the Atmos component in the stack and writes it to a file in the component's folder (or as specified by the atmos configuration setting)

 - Creates a `terraform` workspace for the component in the stack